streamwithadot/TheQKit/README.md

 [![Version](https://img.shields.io/cocoapods/v/TheQKit.svg?style=flat)](https://cocoapods.org/pods/TheQKit)
 [![Platform](https://img.shields.io/cocoapods/p/TheQKit.svg?style=flat)](https://cocoapods.org/pods/TheQKit)

+# What's New?
+1.2.4

+1.2.4 adds an optional param to the TQKGameOptions, alwaysUseHLS, when set to true will override the default behavior of using the LLHS whenever possible.

 # Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.